Indian army says kills 3 militants along border with Pakistan

-* Says Tata Consultancy Services launches first drones research lab in Cincinnati, Ohio Source text for Eikon: Further company coverage:

-SRINAGAR, India, June 6 The Indian army said it killed three militants along the disputed border with Pakistan early on Saturday, foiling the third infiltration attempt in the past two weeks.
+SRINAGAR, India The Indian army said it killed three militants along the disputed border with Pakistan early on Saturday, foiling the third infiltration attempt in the past two weeks.

 "Our troops launched an operation after noticing the movement of three terrorists near the LoC," said Lieutenant General Subrata Saha, the commanding officer of the 15 Corps in Kashmir in India's north.